grc-cohort-22/derusting/toRefresh.md

 - Syntax to create empty ArrayList/List
 - .get() to find element at index
 - .set() to replace an element at index
+- .size() to get number of elements in list